Seagate chief Luczo leaves Microsoft board

 The board now has 10 members, including former Chief Executive Officers Bill Gates and Steve Ballmer.

-Microsoft shares rose 2.7 percent on Thursday to hit their highest since mid-2000 on the Nasdaq, closing at $40.33, spurred by hopes that Nadella can revitalize the software giant as it transitions into the era of mobile computing.
+Microsoft shares rose 2.7 percent on Thursday to hit their highest since mid-2000 on the Nasdaq, closing at $40.33 (24.42 pounds), spurred by hopes that Nadella can revitalize the software giant as it transitions into the era of mobile computing.

 (Reporting by Bill Rigby; Editing by Bernard Orr and Mohammad Zargham)